 Climate change is still a global concern because of the risk it poses to livelihoods, particularly those of society’s most vulnerable individuals (Kasperson & Kasperson, 2012).
 Despite contributing the least to climate change, developing countries are the most vulnerable to its effects (Nath & Behera, 2011).
 This is because rain-fed agriculture is the primary source of livelihood for the majority of the population and poor households spend more than 60% of their income on food (Shideed, 2017).
 In addition, agriculture investment is minimal with only 4% of the total agricultural land being irrigated, particularly in sub-Saharan Africa (Darko et al., 2020).
 The rest of the developing world such as Asia and Latin America have 37 and 14% of their total cultivated lands under irrigation, respectively (Schultz et al., 2005)

 Global climatic change is one of the biggest threats facing agricultural production worldwide, with far-reaching implications for food security, livelihoods, and economic stability (Toromade et al., 2024).
 In sub-Saharan Africa, where most economies are driven by agriculture, impacts of climate change are already evident and are expected to become even more intense in the coming decades (Serdeczny et al., 2017).
 Ghana, a country heavily reliant on agriculture, faces significant risks from changing climatic patterns, such as changes in rainfall patterns, rising temperatures, and increased frequencies of extreme climatic conditions such as floods and droughts (Atanga & Tankpa, 2021).
-These changes threaten the productivity of staple crops such as maize, cassava, cocoa, and yams, which form the country’s staple foods and primary export crops (Owusu Danquah et al., 2022)
+These changes threaten the productivity of staple crops such as maize, cassava and yams, which form the country’s staple foods and primary export crops (Owusu Danquah et al., 2022)

 Ghana’s agricultural sector’s vulnerability to climate change is compounded by its reliance on rain-fed system, limited access to modern technology, and inadequate infrastructure for climate adaptation (Mensah et al., 2022).
 In addition, smallholder farmers, who form the majority of the agricultural workforce, are most exposed to the impacts of climate change because of their low economic status and knowledge of climate-resilient farming practices (Adzawla et al., 2020).
 Despite these challenges, opportunities exist for adaptive mechanisms that could reduce the adverse effects of climate change on crop production (Kapari et al., 2023; Habib-ur-Rahman et al., 2022).